Constitutional Law Courses

 Workshop: Constitutional Law

 This workshop will have meetings in the fall and spring quarters, with a total of nine meetings; students will be enrolled in the workshop for 1 credit for three quarters in autumn, winter, and spring as the work will span the three quarters.
 The workshop exposes students to current academic work in constitutional law and theory and other areas of public law.
 Workshop sessions are devoted principally to the presentation and discussion of papers from outside speakers.
-Grading is based on a final paper (6000-7500 words) plus class participation and the submission of a brief set of discussion questions for each visiting speaker's paper.
-Each student's final paper should be connected to one of those speakers' papers--for example, replying to it, or building on an idea within it.
+Grading is based on a final paper (6000-7500 words) and class participation.

 Previously: